 Manji and Islam

-Manji’s approach toward Islam is worded succinctly in her book, The Trouble With Islam Today, an international bestseller that has been published in almost 30 countries, banned in others, and translated into many different languages.
+Manji’s approach toward Islam is worded succinctly in her book, The Trouble With Islam Today, an international bestseller published in almost 30 countries, banned in others, and translated into many different languages.
 The book opens with a letter in which Manji says,

 My Fellow Muslims,